quarkhopper/discord-askme-bot/guidelines.md

 - **All command feedback should be sent as a DM to the user**.
 - **A header message should be sent before command execution, including command name, channel, and timestamp**.
 - **If the DM is successfully sent, delete the original command message**.
-- **If the DM cannot be sent, display an error message in the channel**.
+- **If the DM cannot be sent, display an error message in the channel, but do not send the full response there.**
+- **Bot-generated command responses must never be posted in the server channel to prevent clutter.**
-- **Errors should be sent as a DM first, falling back to the channel if DMs are disabled.**
+- **Errors should be sent as a DM first, falling back to an error message in the channel if DMs are disabled.**
 - **Role restriction failure messages should also be sent as DMs first, then fallback to the channel if needed.**
 - **All commands must include a usage statement in the docstring, explaining the command syntax and expected arguments.**

 ---